sy77777en/video_annotation_folk/policy_comparison.md

   - **Overlay:** If overlays are present, describe their apperance and location.
     - **Examples:**
-      1. "White sans-serif subtitles reading 'We should leave now' appear at the bottom center of the frame."
+      1. "White sans-serif subtitles reading ‘We should leave now’ appear at the bottom center of the frame."
       2. "A rectangular minimap HUD with roads and markers is overlaid in the bottom left corner."

 #### 3. Movement and Changes in the Environment